skylynf/skylynf.github.io/_pages/about.md

 ---

 ## Introduction
-An interesting guy who majored in Computer Science.
-The undergraduate research direction is Optimization algorithm, Evolutionary Computation and GPU-accelerating Algorithm.
-Undergraduate researcher in Evolutionary Machine Intelligence lab, advised by Prof. Ran Cheng, Intern-researcher in Smart Dynamics Co., Ltd, supervised by Dr. Lei Ding.
+I'm now an undergraduate student at Southern University of Science and Technology, majoring in Computer Science.
+My undergraduate research direction is Optimization algorithms, Computer Vision, and GPU-accelerating Algorithms.
+I serve as an undergraduate researcher in the Evolutionary Machine Intelligence lab, advised by Prof. Ran Cheng, and an Intern-researcher in Smart Dynamics Co., Ltd, supervised by Dr. Lei Ding.
-As a passionate person, sunny and cheerful, committed to helping others, has done a lot of volunteer services, and has strong leadership skills.
-Devote wholeheartedly to field of interest, have good enthusiasm and passion.
+As a passionate person, I am sunny and cheerful, committed to helping others, have done a lot of volunteer services, and have strong leadership skills.
+I devote wholeheartedly to my field of interest, and have good enthusiasm and passion.

 ![Me at Library](/images/me_at_lib.png "Me at Library")